HadrienG2/code-that-counts/src/simd-narrowing.md

 utility that must perform well on a very wide range of problem sizes, like `memcpy()` in C, it is a good idea to combine algorithms with low entry cost and suboptimal scaling with algorithms with high entry cost and better scaling like this.
-The price to pay being, of course, more code complexity.
+The price to pay being, of course, more implementation complexity.